Spectroscopy

 Inelastic scattering

-Core-loss excitations occur when tightly bound core electrons are promoted to a higher energy state by the incident electron.
+Core-loss excitations occur when the incident electron promotes tightly bound core electrons to a higher energy state.
 The core electron can only be promoted to an empty state in the material.
-These empty states can be bound states in the material above the Fermi level (so called antibonding orbitals in the molecular orbital picture).
+These empty states can be bound states in the material above the Fermi level (so-called antibonding orbitals in the molecular orbital picture).
 The states can also be free electron states above the vacuum level.
-It is the sudden activation of the scattering at the Fermi energy and the probing of empty states that makes the EELS signal sensitive to both the atom type and its electronic state.
+The sudden activation of the scattering at the Fermi energy and the probing of empty states makes the EELS signal sensitive to both the atom type and its electronic state.

 Correlation between EELS and specimen features